sshtools/uhttpd/README.md

  * Single source file.
 Can be just dropped into your project with ease.
  * Cookies.
  * CONNECT tunnels.
+ * Chunked output and input
+ * Compressed output and input
  * Multiple contexts.
  * Can work with [fibers](https://www.infoworld.com/article/3652596/project-loom-understand-the-new-java-concurrency-model.html).
  * Great for unit / integration testing.